 Note: For safety, always use the correct throat plate for the selected sanding drum to reduce the gap between the tabletop and the sanding drum.

 An oscillating spindle sander is perfect for sanding curved cuts created on a band saw.
 After cutting the curve close to the cut line, simply place the board flat on the sander's table a safe distance away from the drum and turn on the motor.
 Ease the board forward until the board comes into contact with the drum.
 Then, slide the board along the abrasive edge of the sanding drum (working in the opposite direction of the rotation of the drum), keeping the board flat on the tabletop.
 Working in long, smooth strokes to prevent uneven results, keep sanding until you reach the cut line.

 An oscillating spindle sander can also be used to sand long edges of straight cuts, but you'll need to create a fence jig.
 Find a straight, even 2x4 board, and drill a hole 2 1/4 inches in diameter, so that one edge of the hole barely intersects with one edge of the board.
 There should be about 1 inch of the hole exposed along the edge of the 2x4.

 Then, after installing a 2-inch sleeved drum onto the sander's spindle, slip the jig over the drum.
 Adjust the edge of the jig so that the sanding drum's abrasive surface is barely exposed beyond the long edge of the jig, and secure the jig with a clamp on each end.

 As with any sanding operation, the best results are typically achieved by using progressively finer abrasive grits as you progress.
-In other words, start your sanding with a coarse grit (60-100), then sand again using a medium grit (120-180), followed by a fine grit (220 and higher) sanding.
+In other words, start your sanding with a coarse grit (60 to 100), then sand again using a medium grit (120 to 180), followed by a fine grit (220 and higher) sanding.
 Each successive sanding will reduce any sanding marks created by the larger grit of the previous sanding and will give you a smooth, finished edge.